 - JSTOR - digital library of journal articles, books and primary sources on all topics

 - Google Scholar - access via the Library's web site - it is a large search engine that searches information on the web and provides links to full-text articles to which the Carleton Library subscribes.

 1. Identify the main concepts of your research topic and brainstorm possible keywords.

 2. Use Boolean operators (AND, OR, NOT) to combine concepts and enhance your search.
 By using AND, you are narrowing your search and by using OR to connect synonyms, you are expanding your search.
-Boolean operators (command words) must be in CAPS when searching Omni.
+Note: when using Omni the Boolean operators (command words) must be in CAPS.